 Registrar, Diversity Coordinator, Co-Founder

 Jerry Burgos is the Registrar and Diversity director for The Greenhouse.
-Originally from New York, he is currently directing The Armory sketch house team The Big ONE, and performs with his improv team cute!
+Originally from New York, he is currently directing The Armory sketch house team The Big ONE, and performs with his improv team Crunch Patrol.
 Among other things, Jerry is also a Story Pirate and longtime magician.
+Jerry debuted The Magnificent Murder Magic Show at The Tank in March of 2019.
 He's studied at all the major theaters and been coached by the best of them.
 Jerry is most excited to see what grows out of this Greenhouse!

 Hey friend!
 I'm Ian Herrin and I'm the Academic Director for The Greenhouse.
 I am currently on the UCB house team Hotcake and also did a previous round of Lloyd with Blush.
-I additionally act as one of the jam leaders for UCB's Diversity Jam, and I produce, book, run, perform, and host my own monthly show at The PIT Loft on Sunday nights aptly called The Ian Herrin Improv Hour, now in our fourth year.
+I’ve been a UCB Diversity Jam leader since 2016, and I produce, book, run, perform, and host my own monthly show at The PIT Loft on Sunday nights aptly called The Ian Herrin Improv Hour, now in our fourth year.
 We also have a podcast, The Ian Herrin Improv Half-Hour, which you can subscribe and listen to wherever podcasts are found.
-I've worked with 100+ coaches including Matt Dennie, Shaun Diston, Elana Fishbein Casey Jost, Mike Kelton, Louis Kornfield, Peter McNerney, Vince Moore, Keaton Patti, Jenny St. Angelo, Kris Wiener, and soooo many more you might know.
-I started coaching myself in July of 2015 and over the last several years have consistently coached three to five times a week.
+I've worked with 100+ coaches including Matt Dennie, Shaun Diston, Elana Fishbein, Mike Kelton, Louis Kornfield, Peter McNerney, Vince Moore, Keaton Patti, Jenny St. Angelo, Kris Wiener, and soooo many more you might know.
 It was truly a dream to design the framework of The Greenhouse's curriculum, and I'm so proud to finally share it with everyone.

 David has been teaching improvisation since his days as a performer in San Diego and Los Angeles, where he has been onstage at ComedySportz, IO, National Comedy Theatre, and The Groundlings, as well as several indy teams (shout-out to Girls' Lacrosse).
 Since moving to New York, he has returned to writing and still performs, most regularly with X Plus One, an improvised 1940s sci-fi radio show.
 He is looking forward to being part of the Greenhouse staff as teaching is one of his first loves, and improvisers are never finished learning.